uaraven/stubborn/README.md

 To start using Stubborn you have following options:

- 1. Clone this repository and run mvn jar:jar.
-Use that jar file
+ 1. Clone this repository and run mvn package.
+This will produce jar file with all dependencies.
+ 2. Use Jar file from bin/ folder
- 2. No there are no other options right now
+ 3. No there are no other options right now

 ### Usage ###